Through the Arch - Fused Glass

 Purchasing Glass Art

-Some of the items in my gallery are for sale.
-I would also be delighted to be asked to make pieces for a commission - anything from a coloured bowl to suit your own style, bathroom or kitchen tiles, up to a large set of wall-art plaques, a window or a pair of glass wall lamps.
+The items in my gallery are a portfolio of items I have made in the past.
+I would be delighted to be asked to make pieces for a commission - anything from a coloured bowl to suit your own style, bathroom or kitchen tiles, up to a large set of wall-art plaques, a window or a pair of glass wall lamps.
 Please contact me to discuss your ideas.
 If you wish to view any products you would be most welcome.

-Contact me to order a commission or visit the studio or you can see a very small range of my products at The Woburn Art Gallery or purchase from my ETSY shop.
+Contact me to order a commission or visit my studio, or you can see a very small range of my products at The Woburn Art Gallery or purchase from my ETSY shop.